drgrandilab/Mouse-Ventricular-Model-with-Myofilament-Contraction/readme.txt

 Matlab code of the Morotti et al. mouse ventricular model (J Physiol.
 2014) with integration of the Negroni et al. contractile model (J Mol Cell Cardiol.
 2015).

-This model was used for the simulations shown in Surdo et al., Nat Commun.
-2017.
+This model was used for the simulations shown in Surdo et al. (Nat Commun.
+2017).

 ________________________________________________________________________________________________________________
 Contents: